String#index has drastically different performance when a single unicode character is included

 If you need fast character indexing, try splitting the string into an array or characters.

-#4 Updated by Zach Moazeni 12 months ago
+#4 Updated by Zach Moazeni about 1 year ago

 Thanks for the feedback Charlie and Nobuyoshi.
 This came up from https://github.com/kschiess/parslet/issues/73 which heavily uses String#index (http://www.ruby-doc.org/core-2.0/String.html#method-i-index) by passing a position to search from as the source content was consumed.